do shell script in AppleScript

 What are the rules for line endings?

-If your data is coming from AppleScript, you can transform the line endings there or generate line feeds in the first place —
+If your classic Mac OS-style data is coming from AppleScript, you can transform the line endings there or generate line feeds in the first place —

-ASCII character 10 both yield a line feed.
-If your data is coming from a file, you can make the shell script transform the line endings by using tr.
-For example, the following will find lines that contain "something" in any plain text file.
-(The "quoted form of POSIX path of f" idiom is discussed under Dealing with Files.)
+tr(1).
+For example, the following will find lines that contain “something” in any plain text file, regardless of line-ending style.
+(The “quoted form of POSIX path of f” idiom is discussed under Dealing with Files.)

 AppleScript itself is line ending-agnostic — the

-text item delimiters to get the lines of Unix-style text;
+text item delimiters to get lines of text;

 paragraph n or